Carinaria lamarckii

 Carinaria lamarckii is a species of sea gastropod, a holoplanktonic marine gastropod mollusk in the family Carinariidae.

 Description

 Carinaria lamarckii is a large mollusc that is roughly 25 cm long.
 It has a delicate transparent shell around 4.5 cm long, with a curved apex.
 The shell is too small for the snail to retract into, and covers only the gills.

 Habitat

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 675 m.
+The minimum recorded depth is 0 m.
+The maximum recorded depth is 675 m.